Joyce structures on spaces of quadratic differentials: Construction of the Joyce structure

-\begin{remark} In view of Remark \ref{linjoyce} it is interesting to understand the properties of the Joyce structure in a neighbourhood of the zero-section of the bundle $\pi\colon T_M\to M$.
-This submanifold $M\subset X$ is the fixed locus of the involution $\iota$ of Section \ref{further}, and when transferred across the diagram \eqref{seconddiag} corresponds to the multi-section of $\pi_3$ consisting of points satisfying $(L,\partial_L)^{\tensor 2}=(p^*(\omega_C),\partial_{\can})$.
-The bundle $E=p_*(L)$ associated to such points fits into a non-split short exact sequence
+It was explained in \cite[Section 3.2]{Strachan} that the involution property (iii) above implies that, when restricted to the zero-section $M\subset X=T_M$, the holomorphic Levi-Civita connection of the complex \hk structure on $X$ induces a flat, torsion-free connection $\nabla^J$ on the tangent bundle of $M$.
+This connection was referred to in \cite[Section 7]{RHDT2} as the linear Joyce connection, and is given in co-ordinates by

-with $\omega_C^{1/2}$ a spin structure on $C$.
-This bundle is uniquely defined up to the action of $J^2(C)$, and isomorphism classes of connections on $E$ are in bijection with $\PGL_2(\bC)$-opers on $C$, or in another language, complex projective structures.
-Understanding the properties of the Joyce structure at these points is difficult however, because they lie in the exceptional locus of the birational map $\alpha$. \end{remark}
+Note however, that locating the poles of the Joyce structure constructed above is a subtle problem, and in particular it is not clear whether the structure is regular along the zero-section $M\subset X=T_M$.
+This submanifold $M\subset X$ is the fixed locus of the involution $\iota$, and when transferred across the diagram \eqref{seconddiag} corresponds to the multi-section of $\pi_3$ consisting of points satisfying $(L,\partial_L)^{\tensor 2}=(p^*(\omega_C),\partial_{\can})$.
+Understanding the properties of the Joyce structure at these points is difficult however, because they lie in the exceptional locus of the birational map $\alpha$.
+Note that in the one example that has been computed in detail \cite{A2}, the connection $\nabla^J$ is indeed well-defined, and turns out to be quite natural.